Levminer/google-classroom-feed/README.md

 # Google Classroom Feed

--   A simple Node.js and Express app that collects everything from you Google Classroom courses
+-   A simple Node.js and Express app that collects everything from your Google Classroom courses

 ### Commands